Data Science Tools and Applications

 There are a number of components to this course:

-The midterm will be a Kaggle Data Science competition among the students in the class with a live leaderboard.
-Students will need to submit predictions based on a training dataset and a report detailing the methods used and decisions made.
+The applied midterm will be a Kaggle Data Science competition among the students in the class with a live leaderboard.
+Students will need to submit predictions based on a training dataset and meet certain benchmarks to earn points.

 Final Project